Inviting non-Canadians to uWaterloo

 If the invitee is a non-Canadian/PR, it further legally binds uWaterloo under the Immigration & Refugee Protection Act & Regulations.

-Visit – non-Canadian entering Canada to temporarily stay for a particular purpose.
+Visit is defined as a non-Canadian entering Canada to temporarily stay for a particular purpose.

-A tourist is someone who is here to observe activities, places or events only.
+Tourist is defined as someone who is here to observe activities, places, or events only.

-A worker is someone who is here to perform a duty or activities with or without remuneration.
+Worker is defined as someone who is here to perform a duty or activities with or without remuneration.

 Inviting a visitor or worker to uWaterloo